Cardiovascular Care Center

-For those in Simi Valley and Thousand Oaks, California who live with structural heart disease, finding an effective treatment is a top priority.
+For those in Simi Valley, California who live with structural heart disease, finding an effective treatment is a top priority.
 At Cardiovascular Care Center, Dr. Shahrzad Shareghi helps men and women achieve lasting improvements in heart health.
 Through innovative procedures and state-of-the-art technology, many people are able to live long, healthy lives.
 If you’re ready to improve your heart health, schedule an appointment with Cardiovascular Care Center today.
 Online scheduling is available, or simply call the office.

 Structural heart disease applies to defects or abnormalities in your heart that are unrelated to blood vessels.
 Many of these issues are present at birth, but they can also develop later in life through wear and tear.
 Infections can also cause structural heart defects.

 Some of the more common structural heart conditions include:

 - Patent foramen ovale

 - Paravalvular leak